Kaikohe to Ōkaihau

 • Changing views – native bush, farms and the lake

-• You will pass through an 80m long curved rail tunnel that was built in 1915 before descending to Lake Omapere.
+• You will pass through an 80-metre long curved rail tunnel that was built in 1915 before descending to Lake Omapere

-• Despite having the highest point of the trail – it is a easy grade 1 to 2 ride.
+• Despite having the highest point of the trail it is an easy Grade 1-2 ride

 The Basics